You are here

 As identified above, in addition to seminar courses and co-curricular activities, students in Munk One will each be placed in research labs working on real-world global problems, such as digital governance, environment, global health, ethnic conflict and security, and economic development.
 Through these laboratory opportunities students will work with interdisciplinary teams to conduct research, develop reports, participate in roundtables, and learn how to identify and address complex global problems.
 These labs uniquely provide students a platform to draw from and refine their Foundational Year experience.
 Students will gain experience in a structured multidisciplinary approach to addressing global problems, engage in innovative global problem-solving, and drill down on substantive areas of interest within the field of global affairs.

-Munk One students intending to pursue Peace, Conflict and Justice or Contemporary Asian Studies programs (undergraduate programs run through the Munk School of Global Affairs), are also eligable to count some of their Munk One coursework toward their degree requirements.
+Munk One students intending to pursue Peace, Conflict and Justice or Contemporary Asian Studies programs (undergraduate programs run through the Munk School of Global Affairs and Public Policy), are also eligable to count some of their Munk One coursework toward their degree requirements.

 Program Director: Teresa Kramarz, email@example.com